CoCreate-app/CoCreate-actions/README.md

 # Announcements

-All updates to this library are documented in our [CHANGELOG](https://github.com/CoCreate-app/CoCreate-action/blob/master/CHANGELOG.md) and [releases](https://github.com/CoCreate-app/CoCreate-action/releases).
+All updates to this library are documented in our [CHANGELOG](https://github.com/CoCreate-app/CoCreate-actions/blob/master/CHANGELOG.md) and [releases](https://github.com/CoCreate-app/CoCreate-actions/releases).
 You may also subscribe to email for releases and breaking changes.

 <a name="roadmap"></a>

 # Roadmap

-If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/CoCreate-app/CoCreate-action/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-action/pulls).
+If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/CoCreate-app/CoCreate-actions/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-actions/pulls).
 We would love to hear your feedback.

 <a name="about"></a>

 # About

-CoCreate-action is guided and supported by the CoCreate Developer Experience Team.
+CoCreate-actions is guided and supported by the CoCreate Developer Experience Team.

 Please Email the Developer Experience Team [here](mailto:develop@cocreate.app) in case of any queries.

-CoCreate-action is maintained and funded by CoCreate.
+CoCreate-actions is maintained and funded by CoCreate.
 The names and logos for CoCreate are trademarks of CoCreate, LLC.

 <a name="contribute"></a>

 # How to Contribute

-We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-action/blob/master/CONTRIBUTING.md) guide for details.
+We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-actions/blob/master/CONTRIBUTING.md) guide for details.

 We want this library to be community-driven, and CoCreate led.
 We need your help to realize this goal.
-To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-action/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-action/pulls) or merely upvote or comment on existing issues or pull requests.
+To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-actions/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-actions/pulls) or merely upvote or comment on existing issues or pull requests.

 We appreciate your continued support, thank you!